Post Completion Optional Practical Training

-Eligibility depends on whether you have maintained your F-1 status throughout your studies in the U.S. You also must have applied for graduation with UHCL.
+Eligibility depends on whether you have maintained your F-1 status throughout your studies in the U.S. You also must have applied for graduation with UH-Clear Lake.
 However, if you have engaged in 12 months of full-time Curricular Practical Training (CPT), you are not eligible for OPT.

 When should I apply for OPT?

 As an F-1 student, you should apply for OPT at least 90 days before the desired start date of employment.
 You can apply as early as 90 days before the official closing of the semester in which you intend to graduate.
 This period should allow enough time for OIAP and USCIS to review your application.
-In order to apply for OPT, students are required to attend an OPT information session within the last two semesters of their program.
+In order to apply for OPT, students are required to view our Post-Completion OPT video series on the ISD Portal.